Contributors to this thread:

 Irony indeed JL.
 Interesting story and account.

 Dad was playing golf that morning in Miami.
 Three months later he entered Pearl Harbor aboard a Sub_Tender and saw the AZ.
-Made five sub runs during the war, he personally gave the last sighting report on Yamamoto's flight for the P-38's to intercept and shoot down the plane.
+Made five sub runs during the war, he personally gave the last sighting report on Yamamoto's flight for the P-38's to intercept and shoot down his plane.